 The first two components explain most of the variability revealed by the quantitative variables studied.
 The two principal axes express 38.34% of the total variation.

 3.6.
-Study of Phylogenetic Relationships between Trees
+Phylogenetic Relationships between Trees

 Table 5.
 Eigenvalues, and percentage of variation expressed by the first three axes from the 08 variables.